 If a child has a long term or complex medical condition, the school nurse will meet with the child’s parents to discuss how the school can meet the child’s needs and a Health Care Plan will be set up.
 (Such conditions may include allergies where the administration of an epi-pen is necessary.)

 Children who suffer from asthma may bring their inhalers to school.
-Inhalers are stored in the Reception where they can be accessed by pupils.
+Inhalers are stored in the School Office where they can be accessed by pupils.